-The University maintains a digital bulletin board called the "Richmont Student Community."
+The university maintains a digital bulletin board called the "Richmont Student Community."
 This is a website where Richmont students, staff, faculty, and alumni can post opportunities for jobs, housing, book sales, etc. that are exclusively offered for current Richmont students.
 Anyone with a Richmont email can create an account and post a listing.
 Each listing is approved by the Office of Student Affairs.

-Students can access the Richmont Student Community here: https://studentcommunity.richmont.edu/
+https://studentcommunity.richmont.edu/